Contract for Dynamics Lab Honors Students

 Final paper for grading

-NLT week 9 spring term
+NLT Monday of week 10 spring term

 NOTE about deadlines: depending on the project, some of the deadlines may seem to conflict.
 E.g., it may seem impossible to finish data collection, coding, and data entry all during week 10 of winter term.
 If you must do all three of these tasks, you must consider this in your planning.
 Coding can take weeks.
 Therefore, work backwards from the data entry due date and allow enough time for each task.
 You MUST have this approved by your supervisor.